The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 \lvlthreesection{Single ladder mount procedures} \editor{Katsuro,Antonio}

-Before proceeding with the installation of each ladder, some preparation steps are done on the ladder mount table as well as on the ladder to be mounted. \paragraph{Ladder preparation} Four plexiglass covers of different lengths and radii were prepared, one for each layer, to be installed right before the assembly of each half layer, to protect the ladders already installed.
+Some preparatory steps are needed on the ladder mount table as well as on the ladder to be mounted before the installation of each ladder.

+\paragraph{Ladder preparation} Four plexiglass covers of different lengths and radii were prepared, one for each layer, to be installed just before the assembly of each half layer, to protect the ladders already installed.
 The protection covers are sustained by the same support structure used for the cooling pipe attachment, described in Section~\ref{sec:C3_cooling_pipes_mount}.
 Ladders are installed from one side of the ladder mount table, moving horizontally towards the end-rings.
 The protection covers are designed to leave enough space for the ladder mounting, without being moved.
-On the table, the end-rings are rotated so that the planes of the two end-ring supports on which the ladder will be mounted are perpendicular to the surface of the table.
-A measurement of the \Gls{kokeshi} hole and of four points for each end-ring support is performed with the 3D CMM system, to verify the position and orientation of the plane on which the ladder will be installed.
+On the table, the end-rings are rotated so that the planes of the two end-ring supports on which the ladder is mounted are perpendicular to the surface of the table.
+A measurement of the \Gls{kokeshi} hole and of four points for each end-ring support is performed with the 3D CMM system, to verify the position and orientation of the plane on which the ladder is installed.
 The tolerance on the planes orientation with respect to the nominal angle is set at $\pm$0.15 degrees for both $\theta$ and $\phi$ angles.
 It turned out that this tight tolerance could not be reached for L3 rings after gluing the Layer 3 supports to the Layer 4 ring.
 Nonetheless, such a reduced tolerance on Layer 3 planes is acceptable because the larger gaps between Layer 3 modules requires less demanding accuracy to avoid mechanical interference.

 Meanwhile, the ladder is optically inspected in the dedicated smaller area of the clean room.
 The goal of the inspection is to verify that the ladder has no mechanical issues: after removing the top and side walls of the ladder container, all wire-bonds, pitch adapters gluing points and \COtwo\ clips are checked.
-If the optical inspection is successful, Layer 4, 5 and 6 ladders, still fixed on the container supports, are brought to the the Keratherm attachment station, while Layer 3 ladders are ready to be mounted.
+If the optical inspection is successful, Layer 4, 5 and 6 ladders, still fixed on the container supports, are brought to the Keratherm\citeCompany{keratherm} attachment station, while Layer 3 ladders are ready to be mounted.